 "If preventing the deaths of innocent human beings ... and preventing a senseless invasion of Cuba is the reason I am being sentenced today, then let that sentence be welcomed."

 Ramón Labañino Salazar was born in Havana on June 9, 1963.
 Even in primary school he distinguished himself, with responsibility supervising younger students.
 He graduated from high school in Marianao, Havana, where he earned various distinctions including diplomas as an outstanding and advanced student.
 In 1986, Labañino graduated as an economist from the University of Havana, graduating with first class honors.
 At the university, he was very active in all sport activities and participated in the All-Caribbean games.
 In June 1990 Labañino married Elizabeth Palmeiro Casado, and has two daughters with her, 21-year-old Laura, and 16-year-old Lisbet.
 He also has another daughter, Ailí, 25, from a previous marriage.
-Ramon was originally sentenced to life plus 18 years, and was resentenced to 30 years at the end of 2009.
+Ramón was originally sentenced to life plus 18 years, and was resentenced to 30 years at the end of 2009.
 He was granted clemency by President Barack Obama and released on Dec.
 17, 2014.

 "...
 I simply want to reiterate that at no time did I endanger the national security of the United States, nor was this ever my intent, or that of my comrades."